Digital-MOB-Filecoin/find-miner/README.md

 # Find Miner CLI Tool

 The use case for find-miner is to enable a user of the Lotus CLI or API to select a miner for a given type of storage deal.
-Is using the data from filrep.io filecoin reputation system.
+The CLI tool uses data from filrep.io Filecoin Reputation System.

 ### Usage: